Who We Are

 Key Initiatives

-In partnership with the Jewish Funders Network, the Foundation is supporting a nationwide collaborative effort dedicated to addressing the issue of poverty within the Jewish community throughout the United States.
-This affinity group was founded at the inaugural National Convening on Jewish Poverty in San Francisco on March 19, 2019, where more than 200 experts on Jewish poverty, including researchers, direct-service providers, federation leaders, and philanthropists attended and pledged to bring more focus to this issue.
-Specific goals identified to date include assembling reliable and uniform data on Jewish poverty in America; changing the narrative around Jewish poverty; and developing, aggregating, and sharing best practices and models of poverty alleviation.
+In partnership with the Jewish Funders Network, the Foundation supports a nationwide collaborative effort dedicated to addressing poverty within the U.S. Jewish community.
+Launched during the 2019 National Convening on Jewish Poverty, Together Ending Need’s goals include assembling reliable and uniform data on Jewish poverty in America; changing the narrative on Jewish poverty; and developing, aggregating, and sharing best practices and models for reducing poverty.

 Leading Edge

-Leading Edge helps Jewish organizations attract, develop, and retain top talent.
-This organization offers a cohort-based program for onboarding new CEOs, strengthens partnerships between lay leaders and professionals, and conducts original research, including its annual employee engagement survey.
-The Foundation has contributed more than $3 million in support of this organization.
+This nonprofit helps Jewish organizations attract, develop, and retain top talent by offering programs for onboarding new CEOs, strengthening partnerships between lay leaders and professionals, and conducting original research.

-In partnership with the Foundation for Jewish Camp, the Weinberg Foundation has committed $12 million to a matching grants initiative.
-The Yashar Initiative aims to enhance accessibility and inclusion for campers and staff with disabilities by providing capital improvements, professional development, staff training, research, and evaluation to both participating camps and the field at-large.
+This initiative in partnership with the Foundation for Jewish Camp aims to enhance accessibility and inclusion for campers and staff with disabilities through capital improvements, professional development, staff training, research, and evaluation at participating camps and the broader field.

 SafetyRespectEquity

-The SafetyRespectEquity (SRE) Network works to ensure safe, respectful, and equitable Jewish workplaces and communal spaces.
-Through convenings, research, and development of national standards, this organization seeks to advance women’s leadership and gender equity, as well as address sexual harassment, sexism, and gender discrimination.
-The Foundation has committed more than $1 million to support the SRE Network.
+The SafetyRespectEquity Network works to foster safe, respectful, and equitable Jewish workplaces and communal spaces.
+Through gatherings, research, and development of national standards, the network advances women’s leadership and gender equity, in addition to addressing sexual harassment, sexism, and gender discrimination.

 There are eight levels of charity.
 The highest is helping a man to help himself.